-Currently, CBD oil production is still unregulated and has no laws governing its production.
-A recent study of 80 CBD products shows that more than 40% of them had more CBD than indicated, while 20% had less than advertised.
+CBD oil production is still unregulated and has no laws governing its production.
+A recent study of 80 CBD products shows that more than 40% had more CBD than indicated, while 20% had less than advertised.

-What’s alarming is that 10% of these products also had THC in them.
-This can be a concern, especially if you’re planning to use CBD oil for boosting fertility.
+What’s alarming is that 10% of these products also had THC.
+This can be a concern, especially if you plan to use CBD oil to boost fertility.

 The theories on CBD oil’s effect on fertility are unverified but very exciting to struggling couples.
-Right now, what’s clear is that smoking marijuana with THC has an adverse impact on the body and should not be used when planning a pregnancy.
+Right now, what’s clear is that smoking marijuana with THC harms the body and should not be used when planning a pregnancy.

 Always consult your doctor before trying anything new to ensure you and your future baby will be safe.